reframe-hpc/reframe/docs/config_reference.rst

 Configuration Reference
 ***********************

-ReFrame's behavior can be configured through its configuration file (see :doc:`configure`), environment variables and command-line options.
+ReFrame's behavior can be configured through its configuration file, environment variables and command-line options.
 An option can be specified via multiple paths (e.g., a configuration file parameter and an environment variable), in which case command-line options precede environment variables, which in turn precede configuration file options.
 This section provides a complete reference guide of the configuration options of ReFrame that can be set in its configuration file or specified using environment variables.